chelnak/OneTimeSecret/README.md

 A PowerShell module for OneTimeSecret.com

+## Install

+The OneTimeSecret module is available from the PowerShell Gallery:

+Install-Module -Name OneTimeSecret

 ## Usage

 Before using any of the commands you will need to run Set-OTSConnectionInformation to create the authorization header needed for requests